-As the crisp autumn air rolls in and the evenings start to cool, there’s nothing…
+As the crisp air of fall rolls in and the leaves start to change color,…

 Hosting a Holiday Oyster Roast